 Tier-B

-Tier B builds are decent choices.
-They can complete the game, but they usually have a clear downside.
-They might be slower, have lower defense, or need very specific items to feel powerful.
-They are often good for a second character, but harder to start with.
+Decent choices.
+They can complete the game, but they have clear downsides — slower, less defense, or require specific items.
+Good for a second character, harder to start with.

 Werebear Druid